feniix/selenium-grid-startup/README.md

 This is a simple startup script based on the jenkins startup script.

 the script assumes you have ant and ant-optional installed

+also assumes you have the pkg daemon installed

 and the following already created in your linux box: